Western Eagles FC: The highlight era

 In 1963 Polonia finished Runners-up in three competitions.
-In the Victorian State League, two points behind JUST, taking just 3 points in their final four games.
+In the Victorian State League, they were two points behind JUST, taking just 3 points in their final four games.
 The State League Leading Goalscorer that season was Edward Jankowski with 21 goals.
-Same year Polonia lost in the Final of the Dockerty Cup to ...
+That same year, Polonia lost in the Final of the Dockerty Cup to ...
 JUST, losing 2:4 at Olympic Park.
-The team also lost in the Final of Australia Cup, which was the first national club tournament in the country initiated in 1962.
+The team also lost in the Final of Australia Cup, which was the first national club tournament in the country, initiated in 1962.
 The 1963 final was contested by two Melbourne clubs, with Slavia Melbourne beating Polonia 3:2 in a replay, after a scoreless draw in the first game.
 In the final replay, Des Palmer scored a hat-trick for the winners.
 On its way to the final Polonia faced Adelaide Juventus, George Cross, Brisbane Azzuri, and Sydney Prague in the semi-final, winning 3:1.
 Polonia did manage to win the 1963 Ampol Cup, pre-season competition, beating South Melbourne Hellas in the Final.The 1968 season saw Polonia finish second in the league behind Croatia with 26 points.

-Polonia finished bottom of the 1976 season, with no teams were relegated from the 1976 Victorian State League, with South Melbourne Hellas, Footscray J.U.S.T., Mooroolbark United and Fitzroy United Alexander entered the National Soccer League in 1977.
-The team although did reach the Dockerty Cup final, losing 0:2 to Footscray J.U.S.T.
+Polonia finished bottom of the 1976 season, with no teams relegated from the 1976 Victorian State League.
+South Melbourne Hellas, Footscray J.U.S.T., Mooroolbark United and Fitzroy United Alexander entered the National Soccer League in 1977.
+The team did reach the Dockerty Cup final, losing 0:2 to Footscray J.U.S.T.